-Zoom already has everything you need to run a great team game — screen-share, breakout rooms, reactions, polls and a whiteboard.
+Zoom already has everything you need for effective Zoom team building — screen-share, breakout rooms, reactions, polls and a whiteboard.
 The trick isn't the tool; it's picking games that suit video and running them with a little structure.

 Quick picks